 Broken Dog Teeth From Antlers and Raw Bones

-We all know that dogs love and crave bones, so it only seems sensible to provide them with this common treat—that of which we associate as an iconic symbol of dogdom.
+We all know that dogs love and crave bones, so it only seems sensible to provide them with this common treat—bones have long an iconic symbol of dogdom, after all.

-Numerous bones and bone-shaped products have infiltrated the market of pet care; some claiming to perform teeth cleaning services, while others are promoted as enriching toys that eliminate boredom for your pet.
+Countless bones and bone-shaped products have infiltrated the pet-care market.
+Some claim to perform teeth-cleaning services, while others are promoted as enriching toys that eliminate boredom for your pet.
 They come in different flavors, contain different animal and vegetable foods, and have various levels of hardness.
-What products promote the optimal welfare and physical health of our cherished companions?
+But which products actually promote welfare and physical health in our cherished companions?
 Are raw bones the answer?

-Too long didn’t read summary: Some raw bones are beneficial but they also host more risks than other dog chews.
-Antlers, horns and hooves are popular dog chews that no one should give to their dogs, as their risks greatly outweigh their benefits.
+Too long didn’t read summary: Some raw bones are beneficial, but they also come with more risks than other dog chews.
+Although antlers, horns, and hooves are popular dog chews, no one should give them to their dogs, as their risks greatly outweigh their benefits.

 I used to think the answer to the dental disease problem was raw and meaty bones.
 Before discovering this seemingly common sense option, I tried and was not impressed with the visible results of several commercial products such as Dentastix, Greenies, and edible Nylabone products.